asteroidice/react-vis/docs/xy-plot.md

 Stack the chart by the given attribute.
 If the attribute is `y`, the chart is stacked vertically; if the attribute is `x` then it's stacked horizontally.
 See the [Series](series.md) API reference for series level stack opt-in.

-#### style (optional)

-Type: `object`

-CSS properties that will affect this wrapper component.
-Those will be applied to the SVG element in which other react-vis components will be created.

 ```jsx
 <XYPlot